appscode/blog/content/post/manage-redis-secret-engine-using-kubevault-in-aws/index.md

 namespace/demo created
 ```

-Here, We need to create a storage secret for our backend.
+We need to create a storage secret for our backend. here, we are using Amazon EKS.

 ```bash
 $ echo -n '<your-secret-key-id-here>' > secret_key